zonination/emperors/README.md

 * **Other Emperor** The person who committed homicide against an emperor was another emperor, or was a successor.
 * If it was **Natural Causes**, usually the disease that killed the emperor will be listed, usually **Plague**, **Fever** or **Heart Failure**.
 In rare cases, this will be **Lightning** or **Fire**.
 If the cause is unknown, **Disease** will simply be listed.
+* The **Praetorian Guard** was notorious for assassinating emperors, despite their function.

 Discrepancies will be listed in the `notes` column.